Scooters UK: Dominic McVey

 The added advantage is that the money you make is in a sense all yours, because you don’t have a mortgage or bills, all I was paying for was the internet and my mobile phone.

-So you overcome the age gap with technology?
+So you overcame the age gap with technology?

 Yes, everything was done from my bed!